 - Pat into the prepared pan.
 Try to even the top as much as you can.

 - Refrigerate while preparing the chocolate glaze.
-At this point, you can keep it in the fridge for 2 days, well covered, so it doesn't dry out.
+You can keep it in the fridge for 2 days, covered in plastic wrap so it doesn't dry out.

 For the chocolate glaze: